ibm-cloud-docs/Registry/container-registry-cli.md

 Where an image within a repository is referenced by multiple tags, that image is counted only once.
 Newest images are retained.
 Age is determined by when the image was created, not when it was pushed to the registry.
 {: tip}

+For more information about how to use the `ibmcloud cr retention-policy-list` command, see [Retaining images](/docs/Registry?topic=Registry-registry_retention).

 ```sh
 ibmcloud cr retention-policy-list [--output json | -o json]
 ```